Foods to Improve Blood Flow

-- Citrus fruits- fresh clementines and oranges if it’s feasible to bring with or try squeezing lemon/lime to your water at the start of your adventure.
+- Citrus fruits- fresh clementines and oranges if it’s feasible to bring with you, or try squeezing lemon/lime into your water at the start of your adventure.

-In various studies with athletes drinking concentrated beet juice to improve circulation, athletic performance for both resistance training and endurance training were improved.
-The combination of hiking and carrying a heavy pack when backpacking through the mountains causes your muscles to fatigue quicker.
-Nitrate foods such as beet juice have also been shown to improve exercise tolerance at high altitude by moving more oxygen to your tissues.
+In various studies with athletes drinking concentrated beet juice to improve circulation, athletic performance for both resistance training and endurance training was improved.
+Combining hiking and carrying a heavy pack when backpacking through the mountains causes your muscles to fatigue quicker.
+Nitrate foods such as beet juice have also improved exercise tolerance at high altitudes by moving more oxygen to your tissues.
 So when you’re nearing that peak at 10,000 feet in altitude, concentrated beet juice such as BeetElite or bringing a beet powder like Humann Super Beets added to your water would be a great choice to begin your strenuous adventure.

-- Try to eat fish at least two times per week or supplement with a fish-oil pill if necessary for the pre-adventure everyday lifestyle.
-When going out in the wilderness, try to pick salmon, tuna, or haddock dry-food packs.
+- Try to eat fish at least twice weekly or supplement with a fish oil pill if necessary for the pre-adventure everyday lifestyle.
+When going out in the wilderness, bring a few salmon and tuna packets.
 Look for meals that include flaxseed or chia seed in them.

 - Combine cashews, peanuts, sunflower seeds, and pistachios with sesame sticks to make a delicious trail mix.